 3. ++increment a pointer – move the pointer to the next element of an array.

-It is easy to do using templates and operators overloading facilities of C++.
+It is easy to do using C++ templates and operator overloading.
+The final version of our function looks like this:

 template<class Iterator>